Do you catch a cold around the same time every year?

 The epithelium of your intestinal tract, which spans thousands of square feet, is (21) your first line of defense against viruses and other pathogens.

 All that separates you from the outside world is a single layer of cells, about the thickness of a sheet of paper.
-Why is this layer so thin?
-Because you need to absorb fluids and nutrients from your diet.
+This layer is so thin because you need to absorb fluids and nutrients from your diet.

 Intraepithelial lymphocytes condition and repair this thin layer, making (22) a frontline defense against pathogens.